I’m a seasoned military spouse looking to show independent women that they can flourish while navigating the military community.

 Every week you will find posts related to how I’ve managed to survive military life.
 This will NOT be a spouse’s handbook.
 These are my thoughts and opinions on everything I encounter.
 From dressing for a military ball to joining the FRG to befriending non-milspouses.
 But most of all, about being a person completely formed and well-rounded, independent from the military while carrying the knowledge that I have a Dependent ID.

-Currently my family lives on post at a Fort Campbell.
-I am 32 years old and I have two children, ages 3 and 9 months.
+Currently my family lives in a quiet suburb just outside of Dallas.
+I am 32 years old and I have two children, ages 3 and 15 months.
 I am momming so fricken’ hard right now.
 Between my threenager and trying to detach the baby from my hip, my days are FULL.
+My husband is currently fulfilling an independent duty assignment and sometimes I feel like I’m learning the ropes all over again.
+Did I mention I’m also 6 months pregnant?!
 While many of my hobbies have fallen to the wayside, what I have not lost and plan on never losing is ZUMBA!!
 Man, I love to shake my tail feather.
-I even got licensed to instruct recently!!
-The idea of leading my own Zumba dance party is terrifying and I’m sure I’m going to fall flat on my face, but I can’t wait to get going!!
+I even got licensed to instruct last year!!
+Leading my own Zumba dance party is terrifying and exhilarating!!
 I’ll admit that the decision to become licensed greatly focused on my desperate need to have something that was just mine.
 Becoming a milspouse took away so much of my sense of self.
-Mumming robbed me of what was left.
+Momming robbed me of what was left.
 Volunteering, Zumba, and even this blog, are all my ways of reconstructing the badass that I used to be!